mikaelpatel/Cosa/README.md

 Che Cosa?
 =========

-Cosa is an object-oriented platform for Arduino that supports an event-driven programming paradigm with simple finite state machines.
-It contains a rich set of classes to support rapid prototyping of Internet-of-Things devices.
-Cosa supports the following AVR/ATmega/ATtiny internal hardware modules; all pin modes, Digital, and Analog Pins, External and Pin Change Interrupts, Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo), UART, USI, SPI, TWI and EEPROM.
+Cosa is an object-oriented platform for Arduino.
+It replaces the Arduino and Wiring library with a large set of integrated classes that support the full range of AVR/ATmega/ATtiny internal hardware modules; all pin modes, Digital, and Analog Pins, External and Pin Change Interrupts, Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo), UART, USI, SPI, TWI and EEPROM.

+Cosa is implemented as an Arduino IDE core.
+The Cosa platform can be used with almost all Arduino boards and ATtiny/ATmega processors.
+All classes may be compiled for all variants.

-Though object-oriented with optional operator overloading syntax Cosa is between 2-10X faster than Arduino with regard to digital pin functions.
+Though object-oriented with optional operator overloading syntax, Cosa is between 2-10X faster than Arduino with regard to digital pin functions.
 This comes with a small price-tag; memory, 4 bytes per digital pin and 12 bytes per analog pin.
 Cosa analog pin objects